Boston’s North End in August: Don’t Miss These Events

 Most know Saint Anthony as the finder of lost things and the patron of the poor.
 Saint Anthony devoted his life to priesthood and became well known his powerful and eloquent sermons.
 His miracles were nothing short of incredible, astounding followers and enemies alike.
 Thirty years after his death, his tomb was opened, and onlookers were surprised to see that although his body had turned to dust, his tongue was preserved.
 Today, he remains one of the most popular Saints in the Christian and Catholic faiths.
 Saint Anthony’s Feast is the largest Italian street festival in New England and features entertainment, delicious food, and of course, a Grand Procession with confetti and music.

 August is the perfect time to explore the diverse heritage of the North End.
 We at NBSS feel lucky to be a part of such a proud, culturally-rich neighborhood.
-To learn more about the immigrant populations and history of the North End, click here.
-Or, connect with us on Facebook to find out about upcoming events in the area.
+Learn more about the immigrant populations and history of the North End.

 Images by: Matt Conti at NorthEndWaterfront.com, Leslee_atFlickr, Lorianne DiSabato, and jonpetitt, courtesy of Flickr.